TamilBTS/MicroServices/README.md

 We need to restart the bus in that particular microservice.
 So we can dynamically change the properties without restarting microservices.

 5. **_After Bus Refresh Properties System_** -> I've used "**RabbitMQ**" for refreshing the properties file for all microservices if you refresh in any one of the services.
  I've installed and run the rabbitMQ inside docker in port _5672_.
-So using this rabbitMQ, all **microservices will be refreshed** if we refresh the bus in any of the microservices.
+So using this rabbitMQ, all **microservices will be refreshed** if we refresh the bus in any microservices.

 6. **_Docker for ConfigServer and Rabbitmq_** -> Started writing docker-compose.yml for config server and rabbitmq in the project.
 Added docker-compose folder for different environment configurations.

 7. **_Updating DockerCompose Configuration_** -> I've updated the **docker-compose.yml** file and added a **common-config.yml** file for common configurations and environmental variables.
    Created docker images and pushed them through the docker hub.

+8. **_Updating Common Config for RabbitMq_** -> I've updated the rabbitmq host from localhost to rabbit container using environment variables.
+Also added **Webhook** for config-server in GitHub using **hook deck** console.
+   Login to hook deck console and forward requests to _/monitor_ and also connection label as _localhost_.
+So whenever you commit changes in GitHub it'll forward the request to localhost using webhook.
+SO when we refresh the bus the configuration changes will be updated.